 |Deferred Tax Asset ||0 ||(2890957) |

 |Profit / (Loss) after Tax ||(7442291) ||(26767471) |

 Due to loss your Directors have not recommended any dividend.

 Pursuant to Section 134(5) of the Companies Act 2013 the Board of Directors to thebest of their knowledge confirms that:

 a) in the preparation of the accounts the applicable accounting standards have beenfollowed along with proper explanations relating to material departure;

-b) appropriate accounting policies have been selected and applied consistently and havemade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit of the Company for that period;
+b) appropriate accounting policies have been selected and applied consistently and havemade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theloss of the Company for that period;

 c) proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Act for safeguarding the assets of theCompany and for preventing and detecting fraud and other irregularities;

-d) the annual accounts have been prepared on a going concern basis; e) they have laiddown internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively;
+d) the annual accounts have been prepared on a going concern basis; e) they have laiddown internal financial controls to be followed by the Company and that such internalfinancial controls are adequate and were operating effectively;

 f) they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.